 Something that you should consider is the mouthfeel.
 Aside from the flavor and toxicity angle, it may be annoying to have small, hard bits in a dish.
 That’s especially true if that dish should have a smooth mouthfeel.
 You may want to take them out for improved texture.
 You can either take them out when getting your peppers ready to cook or strain them out of the finished dish in the case of a soup or sauce.

 Does keeping pepper seeds in a chili make the dish hotter?

 Pepper seeds on their own won’t make your chili hotter but you might not know that if all your cookbooks are older.
 The reason is that for a long time, people were convinced that the seeds were the source of the hot pepper’s heat.
 They believed that the seed kernel held the highest concentration of capsaicin.
 Many older recipes advised cooks to remove seeds to lower hot pepper heat.

 The idea that pepper seeds are full of capsaicin has long been debunked.
 These days, we know that capsaicin is concentrated in the pale membrane (also called the pith) that connects the seeds to the walls of the pepper.
-If you want to lessen the heat of your chili, you should — while wearing gloves — cut the whitish membrane out of the pepper and discard it.
+If you want to lessen the heat of your chili, you should — while wearing gloves or using a pepper corer — cut the whitish membrane out of the pepper and discard it.
 Use only the colored walls of the pepper pod.